benwzj/benwzj.github.io/_posts/2024-02-22-css-animation.md

 ```

 3. Changing class for element using JS.
 The transtion works as well.
-In `Dropdown` component, when you click it, the chevron logo in right will turning up, when click again, the logo turning to normal.
-These are done by change class for the logo.
+In `Dropdown` component, when you click it, the chevron logo will turning up when the Options OPEN; when click again, the logo turning to normal when Options CLOSE.
+These are done by changing CSS class for the logo using JS.
 ```css
 .chevron{
   width: 1em;